Cong-Left-ISF alliance fighting for political relevance, hopes to be kingmaker | Politics

 ''The Left has damaged its secular credentials.
 It will help the BJP's narrative of Muslim appeasement by other parties and further consolidate Hindus.
 The state has not seen a Muslim party in the recent past,'' TMC leader Subrata Mukherjee said.

-Another problem for the alliance, is that the both the Left and the Congress are suffering from weakened organisations.

-Desertions to the TMC and the BJP camps have meant gaps in its strength in key districts.
+Another problem for the alliance, is that the both the Left and the Congress have been weakened by desertions to the TMC and the BJP camps.

 Political analyst Biswanth Chakraborty, however, feels that the alliance will affect both TMC and the BJP in at least 30 seats.